eagomez2/moduleprofiler/README.md

 # ModuleProfiler
-Free open-source package to profile `torch.nn.Module` models and obtain useful information to design a model that fits your needs and constraints at development time.
+Free open-source package to profile `torch.nn.Module` modules and obtain useful information to design a model that fits your needs and constraints at development time.

 With `moduleprofiler` you can:
 - Calculate the number of parameters of your model.